Build Mini Ice Sculptures!

 What You Do:

 - Several days before undertaking this activity, freeze water in plastic containers or varied shapes and sizes.
-For extra interest, add food coloring to some of the water.
+For some extra flair, add food coloring to some of the water.

 - Have gloves and mittens available to protect little hands.
 Unmold the ice on a table.
-It's about to get messy and wet, so you might want to do this outside.
+It's about to get messy and wet, so be sure your work surface is covered.

 - Let your child experiment with the salt and water to see how it affects the ice.
 (Salt helps make ice melt, and can be used to make ice shapes stick together.)